 The government is yet to confirm whether and how it will allow cryptocurrencies.
 However, sources in the Finance Ministry and experts in the industry have pointed out that cryptocurrencies will be treated as a digital asset in times to come.

 At present, the government is preparing legislation to regulate the use of cryptocurrencies in the country.

 Principal Economic Advisor Sanjeev Sanyal has said that the government has to take a balanced and comprehensive view on cryptocurrencies.

 “This is a matter of some debate, both inside the government, in the Ministry of Finance, and even in the Parliament.
 Since there are some financial stability issues and concerns, a balanced view on this will be taken ultimately,” he said.

 It must be noted that the Reserve Bank of India (RBI) has voiced “serious concerns” around private cryptocurrencies on the grounds that these may cause financial instability.

-Meanwhile, a new digital rupee powered by blockchain technology will be issued by the RBI in 2022-23.
+Meanwhile, the RBI will issue a new digital rupee powered by blockchain technology in 2022-23.
 “Introduction of a central bank digital currency will give a big boost to a digital economy.
 Digital currency will also lead to a more efficient and cheaper currency management system,” said the Finance Minister.